 Legend Capital focuses on conservative investment opportunities with relatively small American businesses.
 The firm was founded on the premise of providing “regular” people with an outlet to make investment returns that are generally reserved for the very wealthy.
 To do so, Legend Capital pools resources from accredited investors who otherwise would not have access to private equity transactions that can produce higher than average returns.
 Those opportunities often require a minimum investment in the hundreds of thousands.

 Legend Capital funds are focused on building small businesses into larger ones using scale and technology to enhance their profitability.
 Each fund is built with a specific investment strategy, which is outlined before the fund starts.
 All of Legend Capital’s investments are placed with businesses with whom we have an existing relationship, where there is a high level of visibility into the business’ operations, and where technology can dramatically increase earnings.

-In the case of Legend Capital’s first two funds, Legend Capital Fund I LP and Legend Capital Fund II LP, we have partnered with Vagabond Vending – a six year old business that builds software, communications and operations technology for the $26 billion U.S. vending industry.
+In the case of Legend Capital’s first two funds, Legend Capital Fund I LP and Legend Capital Fund II LP, we have partnered with Vagabond Vending – an eight year old business that builds software, communications and operations technology for the $26 billion U.S. vending industry.
 These funds seek to help vending operators deploy technology that can substantially increase their profits and also assist Vagabond customers who are already high-producers expand their business in other ways.